Why Switch from Rocket Money?

 People are often looking for a switch because of:

-- High Product Fees Many users mention the high bill negotiation costs between 35%-60% of savings
+- High Product Fees Many users mention the high bill negotiation costs between 35%-60% of savings as well as being charge for services they didn't approve.

 What Features to Look for in a Rocket Money Alternative